Azusa RP Online review

 Azusa RP Online Review

-Azusa RP Online is an app developed by Inutaishos.
+Azusa RP Online is an application by Inutaishos.
 Azusa RP Online was first published on .
-It is currently available for Steam.
+The app is accessible on the following platforms: Steam.

 The game is completelly designed to allow the player to develop their character into the game's story, while at the same time interacting with other players, and being able to define the future with their actions, and, as time passes, these characters will grow old and pass away, allowing the player to play with their next generations progressively, and experience an exciting timeline.

 Players in Azusa can develop their character into being almost anyone, or anything, from a simple baker working in a castle, to an engineer that builds a prosperous city, or even a strong and brave hunter that becomes a Guardian of Olympo, granted with enough powers to protect or destroy the world, or even a retired Guardian that uses his final years to teach and train young guardians to protect future generations!

 In Azusa's universe villains are also other players, making it even possible to completely destroy a prosperous city, changing the direction of the game's story!

 Since mythological eras, Hades has been trying to turn earth into his realm by killing every creature, however, when evil appears, young heroes wearing the legendary olympian armors, with fists strong enough to cut the sky and open craters on earth, risk their lives to save the world!
 They are known as Olympian Guardians, and, being backed by the Gods in Olympo, Zeus, Poseidon and Athena, they fight to define the destiny of earth!